soulbiz/logging-elk/config/grok-patterns-draft.md

 >Grok sits on top of regular expressions, so any regular expressions are valid in grok as well.

+After understanding how it works, we can also make our own custom patterns, which will make it easier for us to fetch our target data.
+They can even contain other grok patterns!
+We can save them in a text file with the following syntax, one pattern per line:

+	PATTERN-SAMPLE [0-9A-F]{10,11}

+Then we just have to tell Grok where to find those patterns so we can use them!
+To do so, we have to specify where to find them with the `patterns_dir` option inside the Grok parameters:

+	patterns_dir => ["./patterns"]

+Grok will load all the pattern files inside that directory.

+For a more detailed use of the grok plugin inside Logstash, click [here](https://www.elastic.co/guide/en/logstash/5.4/plugins-filters-grok.html#_synopsis_130).

 ### Audit Patterns